penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     take anywhere from a few seconds to several minutes.
 Please be patient and avoid cancelling the operation; just wait for the prompt to appear.

-Log back into your MySQL Database as root
+Log back into your MariaDB Database as root

 !!! info "Enter mariadb as user root"

     `mariadb -uroot -p`

-Once the import of the Zabbix schema is complete and you no longer need the log_bin_trust_function_creators global parameter, it is a good practice to remove it for security reasons.
+Once the import of the Zabbix schema is complete and you no longer need the `log_bin_trust_function_creators` global parameter, it is a good practice to remove it for security reasons.

 To revert the change and set the global parameter back to 0, use the following